Belief Acquisition as Stochastic Filtering: Factored Conditional Filters for Epidemic Processes

-To understand Eq.~\eqref{eq:subpopulation:T_seirs_trans:update}, note that the transition model given by Eq.~\eqref{eq:subpopulation:T_seirs_trans2} contains a number of terms of the form $(1-\beta)^{M_l \kappa_2 s_{l,3}}$ that reflects, on average, the probability that a susceptible individual $j_k$ remains uninfected by its neighbouring individuals.
-In the transition update, analogous to how Eq.~\eqref{eq:exp to product} was derived, we need to consider the same event but probability-weighted by the number $n(j_k)$ of infected neighbouring individuals connected to $j_k$, which is given by
+To understand Eq.~\eqref{eq:subpopulation:T_seirs_trans:update}, note that the transition schema given by Eq.~\eqref{eq:subpopulation:T_seirs_trans2} contains a number of terms of the form $(1-\beta)^{M_l \kappa_2 s_{l,3}}$ that reflect, on average, the probability that a susceptible individual $j_k$ remains uninfected by its neighbouring individuals.
+In the transition update, we need to consider the same event but probability-weighted by the number $n(j_k)$ of infectious neighbouring individuals connected to $j_k$, which is given by